Croatian parliament approves seven ministers in coalition government

-ZAGREB Croatia's parliament approved on Friday seven new ministers in a reshuffled conservative-led cabinet, ending a government crisis after a split in April between the conservatives and their junior centre-right partner.
+ZAGREB (Reuters) - Croatia's parliament approved on Friday seven new ministers in a reshuffled conservative-led cabinet, ending a government crisis after a split in April between the conservatives and their junior centre-right partner.

 In the vote, 78 deputies in the 151-seat parliament endorsed the new government coalition.